Kodewerfer/project-notamarck/README.md

 key+enter)
 while holding down ctrl to insert the file/tag as a link in the currently edited file.

+Link can be created between note files and tags, or even between note files

 ### Tags Editing tab

 You can re-order the file references by dragging and dropping, you can also add titles to the link ref while hovering